mozman/ezdxf/docs/source/drawing.rst

     Write drawing to a text stream, opened with `encoding` = :attr:`Drawing.encoding` and and `mode` = ``'wt'``.

+.. method:: Drawing.cleanup(groups=True)

+    Cleanup drawing.
+Call it before saving the drawing but only if necessary, the process could take a while.

+    :param groups: removes deleted and invalid entities from groups

 .. method:: Drawing.compress_binary_data()

     If you don't need access to binary data of DXF entities, you can compress them in memory for a lower